-In the UK, the NIS Regulations apply to 'operators of essential services' (OES) and 'relevant digital service providers' (RDSP) and it was announced in January 2022, that the NIS Regulations will be updated to also cover 'managed service providers' (MSP) and potentially other digital service providers.
+In the UK, the NIS Regulations apply to 'operators of essential services' (OES) and 'relevant digital service providers' (RDSP) and following the UK General Election in July 2024, the new UK Government has announced it intends to introduce a Cyber Security and Resilience Bill to the UK Parliament.
 The NIS Regulations require that appropriate and proportionate technical and organizational measures are implemented to manage the risk of network and information systems, and impose requirements related to incident handling and notification in relation to incidents with significant disruptive effect.
 Under the NIS Regulations, the UK's data protection supervisory authority, the Information Commissioner's Office, may issue fines of up to £17 million and take other action following non-compliance.

-In the EU, the NISD1 applies to 'operators of essential services' (OES) and 'digital service providers' (DSP) and an updated version of NISD1 has been adopted and entered into force on January 17, 2023, called NISD2.
-The NISD2 will take full effect following implementation into national EU Member State law (i.e., by October 17, 2024).
-Under the NISD1, OESs and DSPs are required to implement appropriate and proportionate technical and organizational measures to manage the risk of network and information systems, and adhere to incident handling and notification requirements regarding incidents with significant disruptive effect.
-Importantly, under the NISD2, more stringent cybersecurity and incident reporting requirements are imposed on 'essential' and 'important' entities, which include ICT managed service providers (MSP), cloud service providers as well as entities carrying out research and development activities of medicinal products, and certain specific medical device manufacturers.
+In the EU, more stringent cybersecurity and incident reporting requirements are imposed on 'essential' and 'important' entities, which include ICT managed service providers (MSP), cloud service providers as well as entities carrying out research and development activities of medicinal products, and certain specific medical device manufacturers.
 Our entities may be in scope of the NISD2 where they qualify as a MSP, cloud provider, R&D entity and/or medical device manufacturer within the meaning of NISD2 and offer those services in the EU.